Frequently Asked Questions

 Our cancellation policy is relevant within as well as outside the 14-day cooling off period and is;

-If you cancel after 5 p.m. the working day before the planned survey or on the day of the planned survey, full charges will apply.
+If you cancel on the on the day, full charges apply.

 All cancellations must be made in writing and sent to firstname.lastname@example.org and all refunds will be processed within 5 working days.